Sitecore-Hackathon/2019-GoHorse/documentation/README.md

 Sign-in Step
 Access "Account" page on your local Sitecore Instance Example: https://sc910.sc/account (make sure you use HTTPS, it's a requirement)
-Fill the avaliable fields, And select the Image (This image must be a selfie) It's important to check " I agree to use my picture for Face Login", this is a important field that will be used.
+Fill the avaliable fields, And select the Image (This image must be a selfie) It's important to check "I agree to use my picture for Face Login", this is a important field that will be used.
 Click on the "Save action"
 The Page will reload, and show up your picture